ppatty/PGR-New-Starter-Roster-Tool/README.md

 (Optional) Toggle the "Shuffle" button to ON if you want the order of the training blocks to be randomized for each person.

+Step 3: Select Session Days

+Use the dropdowns to choose which days Welcome Day and PGR Onboarding occur.

-Step 3: Build & Export
+Step 4: Build & Export

 Click the "Build Roster" button.
 The application will instantly generate the full schedule in the table at the bottom.